brandstetter-johannes/RUDDER_post/index.md

     </div>

-## Problems with Monte Carlo learning
-The decision could also be evaluated by Monte Carlo learning.
+The decision could also be evaluated by **Monte Carlo** learning.
 Monte Carlo averages in a probabilistic environment over the returns of all possible futures, which number can be be very large.
 If the returns have high variance, then Monte Carlo learning is very slow.
-Thus Monte Carlo learning has problems with high variance, in contrast to TD.
+Thus Monte Carlo learning has problems with **high variance**, in contrast to TD.

 ​![](assets/MC_problem_01.png)